alouder/REsearch/README.md

   - `pip install -r requirements.txt`

 ## Running the Program
-To run the program, activate the virtual environment and run REsearch.py
+To run the program, activate the virtual environment and run REsearch.py in REsearch/src/

 ## Reminders
 - Remember to activate the virtual environment BEFORE installing python packages with pip, and before running the program